 Gold Gold Gold

 Although the discovery of gold in 1851 was officially given to several finds in the area between Ballarat and Bendigo, it was not until 11 years later that Gippsland started to produce some of the wealth that gold created.
 The financial rewards from the North Gippsland Goldfields went mainly to already wealthy investors of the Melbourne ‘establishment’, who were able to finance the cost of setting up machinery to efficiently extract the ore from the underground reefs.
 Consequently, there is very little of substance remaining in Gippsland to indicate the extent of wealth produced from this area.
 Towns like Port Albert, Rosedale and Toongabbie, were significant and active in their heyday, but declined once their major purpose as transit points to Gippsland and the goldfields ceased to exist.
-Surviving brick or stone buildings in Rosedale give some indication of its past.
 Buildings in Toongabbie were built in timber, with the Mechanics Institute and St. David’s Church the only buildings remaining.
 Surviving buildings are permanent reminders of the activities, and often wealth, of the past.
 A major impression, however, is of the prospectors, miners [and their families], traders and enterprising women of the times, who helped shape our heritage and culture, but of whom there are very few visible reminders.
 Their achievements, and failures, were under most difficult and trying circumstances, especially in the North Gippsland Goldfields.
 Emphasis, therefore, should be on the people behind the various events and activities.